yelicoder/pluralsight-spring-mongodb/README.md

     * count(q, Person.class)

 * Text Indexes
-  * Work on properties of type string or arrays of strings
+  * Work on properties of type String or arrays of Strings
   * You can text index properties across the whole object graph
   * Pay attention to weights as they may change the order or relevance of a found document
   * Each document is scanned, A score is computed internally based on the text index weights, results are sorted by this score
-* Full Text Search
-  * Query is constructed differently
+* Full Text Search: Query is constructed differently using TextQuery.queryText and TextCriteria
-    * TextCriteria
-    * Query byFreeText = TextQueryt.queryText(textCriteria)

 ### Module 4
 * Batch insert: insert a list using mongoTemplate.insertAll